 As a result of the discussions at the 2012 Medicine Research Retreat, the Department of Medicine Chair’s Office initiated the Research Development Council (RDC) to assist investigators as they develop and advance their research portfolios.

-- Reviewing and critiquing research plans and proposals of individual investigators;
+Reviewing and critiquing research plans and proposals of individual investigators (concept review);

 - Identifying collaborators, alternative approaches, and technologies that may improve an investigator’s research;